Select your language

 Potential Years of Life Lost (PYLL)

-The potential years of life lost (PYLL) measures the number of years of life that have been lost due to premature death.
-The PYLL weights the deaths occurring at younger age groups more heavily than the ones occurring in older people.
+The potential years of life lost (PYLL) measure the number of years of life that have been lost due to premature death.
+The PYLL weights the deaths occurring in younger age groups more heavily than the ones occurring in older people.
 The calculation of PYLL involves summing up deaths occurring at each age and multiplying this with the number of remaining years to live up to a selected age limit (here, 75 years).
-Age-specific PYLL rates are calculated by dividing the number of PYLL in a given age-group by the number of people in this age group.
+Age-specific PYLL rates are calculated by dividing the number of PYLL in a given age group by the number of people in this age group.
 An age-adjusted PYLL rate is then calculated as a weighted average of age-specific PYLL rates until 75 years.

 Premature mortality rate